Code-Institute-Submissions/htmltablebuilder/README.md

 When the user is happy that the necessary Google Sheets are in place then they can run the HTML Table Builder Application.

+<mark>Important Note: For testing purposes the html_table_builder has already been populated with some sheets from Timetables</mark>

 ## Rules

 The Basic Rules for the Sheets are provided in the Rules worksheet(tab).